DanielTsang26/network-monitoring-lab/README.md

 ## 📌 Introduction

 This lab introduces essential network administration tasks such as system logging, traffic monitoring, and router redundancy.
-Participants will configure Syslog for centralized logging, NetFlow for traffic analysis, and VRRP for high availability
+There will be configurations Syslog for centralized logging, NetFlow for traffic analysis, and VRRP for high availability.

 ## 🛠️ TECHNOLOGY & TOOLS UTILIZED